codatio/codat-docs/docs/smb-help-hub/codat/faq.md

 Businesses depend on a suite of software.
 Whether it's accounting programs like QuickBooks Online and Xero, Point-of-Sale systems like Zettle and Square, or eCommerce platforms like Shopify and Amazon Seller Central - these are the tools that make a business tick.

 These software are the source of truth for the activities of the business.
 Financial service providers need access to this data so that they can offer their services to the business.

 For example, a lender can use accounting data to understand the risk profile of a business.
-However, it is often difficult to get data out of these products.
+However, it is often difficult to get data out of these programs.

 That's where Codat comes in.
 We let the software and services businesses use talk to one another.
 Financial providers using Codat can view or modify their clients' business data quickly and securely and focus on delivering their core services.